v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/config/WxMaProperties.md

     WxMaProperties --> Config : contains
 ```

 This code describes a WeChat Mini Program configuration class WxMaProperties, which contains a list of Config classes named configs.
 The Config class encapsulates core configuration items of the WeChat Mini Program, including attributes such as appid, secret, token, aesKey, and msgDataFormat.
-The WxMaProperties class is bound to configuration files through the @ConfigurationProperties annotation, with Config serving as its internal static class, forming a composition relationship between the two.
+The WxMaProperties class binds to configuration files through the @ConfigurationProperties annotation, with Config as its inner static class, forming a composition relationship between the two.
 All fields automatically generate getter and setter methods via Lombok's @Data annotation, simplifying the code structure.

 ### Internal Method Call Graph